 Granada is also famous for it’s mini islands that dot Lake Nicaragua, Central America’s largest lake.
 Known as the Isletas Granadas, the over 365 isletas were formed when the now dormant Mombacho Volcano blew most of its cone into the lake.
 During a boat tour of the isletas, one can see capuchin monkeys, birds, and the historic Fort San Pablo which was used as defense against pirates.

 Less than 60 miles northwest of Managua and 11 miles east of the Pacific Ocean lies the charismatic university town of Leon.
 The second largest city in Nicaragua sits along the Chiquito River and serves as a crucial industrial, agricultural, and commercial, political and intellectual center for Nicaragua.
 Leon is home to the National Autonomous University of Nicaragua, which is the 2nd oldest university in all of Central America.
-Leon is also a major exporter of exporting sugar cane, cattle, peanut, plantain, and sorghum.
+It is also a major exporter of exporting sugar cane, cattle, peanut, plantain, and sorghum.

 San Juan del Sur

 Beach lovers find a gem in Nicaragua’s San Juan del Sur.
 Located on the southern Pacific Coast, San Juan del Sur is a quaint fishing town with unbelievable sunsets.
 San Juan del Sur thrives on fishing and tourism, and was once a major shipping port for Nicaragua.
 The town features a large crescent shaped beach dotted with sailboats and fishing boats.
 The beach is a great place to sunbathe, walk, swim or play a pickup game of soccer.
 There are several restaurants and bars along the main beach, featuring both local and international cuisines.
 The nightlife in San Juan del Sur can be found in the bars along the main beach as well.